 An impairment loss of continuing operations or a reversal of such impairment loss is recognized in profit or loss.

 (15) Revenue recognition

-The Group's revenue arising from contracts with customers are primarily related to sale of goods and rendering of services.
+The Group's revenue arising from contracts with customers are primarily related to sale of goods, rendering of services and electricity generating income.
 The accounting policies are explained as follow: